BruceEckel/pybooktools/docs/index.md

 ```text
 pip install git+https://github.com/BruceEckel/pybooktools.git
 ```
-You will get the command-line shortcuts shown in the subsections below:
+You will get the command-line shortcuts shown in the subsections below.

+---
 ## Slug Line

 > Shortcut: **slug**